exathlonbenchmark/exathlon/README.md

 Exathlon
 ==============================

-> :information_source: *The source code and documentation for our provided pipeline is currently being reorganized and will be uploaded shortly.
-We are really sorry for the inconvenience.*

 Access to high-quality data repositories and benchmarks have been instrumental in advancing the state of the art in many experimental research domains.

 Exathlon is a benchmark for explainable anomaly detection over high-dimensional time series data, constructed based on real data traces from repeated executions of large-scale stream processing jobs on an Apache Spark cluster.
 For some of these executions, we introduced instances of six different types of anomalous events, for which we provide ground truth labels to evaluate a wide range of anomaly detection (AD) and explanation discovery (ED) methods.